-Transportation access to Chickamauga and the PMA is good.
+Transportation access to Chickamauga and from all parts of the PMA is good.
 US 27, the US 27 Bypass, and State Road 193 and 341 are the major north/south corridors.
 State Road 2 and County Road 144 are the major east/west corridors.